- friendship bracelets

 My goal for this blog is to promote loop braiding in general, introduce beginners to loop braiding, and also to share some of my techniques for braiding comfortably with more loops than are normally used in fingerloop braiding.

 Loop braiding is faster and more efficient than free-end braiding, but it has some inherent limitations.
 The main ones are the number of loops one person can braid with, and how long this braid can be.
 In the past, braiders got around both these limitations by loop-braiding in teams.
-Two or more braiders would stand next to each other, and link their braids together to braid a wider braid.
+Two or more braiders would braid side-by-side, while linking their braids together to make a wider braid.